 Yes, utilities are considered defensive stocks because people still need gas, electricity, and water even in difficult economic times.
 The most popular utilities include Duke Energy, Southern Company, and American Electric Power.

-What are cyclical and defensive stocks?
+What are cyclical vs. defensive stocks?

 You want to be a successful stock investor but don’t know where to start.